SAP/luigi/docs/luigi-core-api.md

 #### updateContextValues

 Updates the context values for visible iframes and LUI web components.
 Note: the updated context values are not persisted.
-The developers have to do it by it's own.
+The developers have to do it on their own.

 ##### Parameters